yakumo-saki/uEnv32/README.md

 Edit secret.py (SSID , PASSWORD) and transfer all files to micropython board. then reset.

-If `ampy` is installed, you can use transfer.sh for transfer.
+If `ampy` is installed, you can use transfer.sh for file transfer.
+`delete_all.sh` can delete all files on your micropython board.